-Standards for radio frequency system design and equipment selection at the Airport
+Standards for radio frequency system design and equipment selection at SEA Airport Radio Frequency Standards 2005 (portseattle.org)

-Rental Car Facility (RCF) Tenant Design and Construction Standards 2012(12Mb) https://www.portseattle.org/sites/default/files/2018-03/rentalcar.pdf

-Design and construction standards for tenants of the consolidated rental car facility that supplement existing design standards for the unique features of the rental car facility.
+Rental Car Facility (RCF) Tenant Design and Construction Standards 2012 (12Mb) Design and construction standards for tenants of the consolidated rental car facility.
+These Standards are supplemental to existing design standards for the unique features of the rental car facility.